ekstrand/ESP8266wifi/README.md

 ## Re-connect functionality
 Everytime send(...)  and listenForIncomingMessage(..) is called a watchdog checks that the configured access point, server and local access point and server is still running, if not they will be restarted or re-connected.
 The same thing happens if the ESP8266 should reset.
+Note: It is really only the send method that can detect a lost connection to the server.
+To be sure you are connected, do a send once in a while..